fauna/fauna-go/README.md

 })
 ```

-Use `fauna.EventCursor` to resume a stream after a disconnect:
+Use `fauna.EventCursor()` to resume a stream from an event cursor after a disconnect:

 ```go
 client.StreamFromQuery(streamQuery, fauna.StreamOptFn{